Dirac geometry and integration of Poisson homogeneous spaces: Introduction

-Results in $\S$\ref{sec:Dirac} - $\S$\ref{subsec:proof-main} are presented in the category of real smooth manifolds, but we observe in $\S$\ref{sec:hol} that they also carry through in the holomorphic category.
-Section \ref{sec:examples} is devoted to examples, including those previously obtained in \cite{BCST, Lu3,Lu-note} by different methods and new examples related to real or complex semi-simple Poisson Lie groups.
+Results in $\S$\ref{s:PP} - $\S$\ref{ss:explicit-GH} are presented in the category of real smooth manifolds, but we observe in $\S$\ref{s:hol} that they also carry through in the holomorphic category. $\S$\ref{s:examples} is devoted to examples, including those previously obtained in \cite{BCST, Lu3,Lu-note} by different methods, and abundant new examples of symplectic and pre-symplectic groupoids over semi-simple Lie groups and some of their most important homogeneous spaces such as symmetric spaces, conjugacy classes, and orbits in flag varieties.

+After the first version of our paper was posted in the arXiv, some of the results there were generalized in \cite{Alv}.
+See Remarks \ref{re:Daniel-1} and \ref{re:Daniel-2} for more details.

 {\bf Acknowledgments}: Bursztyn thanks CNPq, Faperj and the Fulbright Foundation for financial support.
-Lu is partially supported by the Research Grants Council of the Hong Kong SAR, China (GRF HKU 703712 and 17304415).
+Lu is partially supported by the RGC of the Hong Kong (GRF HKU 703712 and 17304415).
 Iglesias thanks partial support by European Union (Feder) grant PGC2018- 098265-B-C32.
 We are grateful to several institutions for hosting us during various stages of this project, including EPFL, ETH (Poisson 2016), U. La Laguna, ICMAT, BIRS, Fields Institute (Poisson 2018) and U. C. Berkeley.
-We have benefited from stimulating discussions with D. Alvarez, A. Cabrera, R. Fernandes, E. Meinrenken and A. Weinstein.
-We are very thankful to the anonymous referee for various suggestions and comments that significantly improved the paper.
+We thank D. Alvarez, A. Cabrera, R. Fernandes, E. Meinrenken and A. Weinstein for stimulating discussions.